harshtomarcode/ml-study/README.md

 This code's objective is to ingest PDF documents (of online available textbooks) and to create multiple choice questions with answers and explanations out of them.

-### Steps
+### How does this work
 1. PDFs are read using PDFminer.
-2. These PDFs are cleaned up using an LLM and structured
+2. Chunks of PDF are sent to LLM to to formulate a question, 4 candidate responses, 1 correct answer and the reason for the correct answer.
-3. Data is stored into structured database.
+3. A frontend is created via HTML, JS, CSS.
-4. LLM is called on structured database to create a question, multple choice answers which may have one or more correct answers and reasoning for why each option is correct or incorrect.
+4. A server is deployed using Python by running `python -m http.server`